-- Not all Division 1 schools give athletic scholarships – Ivy League schools cannot give any athletic scholarships.
-There are also other Division 1 schools that are not funded at all for any athletic scholarships, or not funded at all in certain sports.
+Not all Division 1 schools give athletic scholarships – Ivy League schools cannot give any athletic scholarships.
+There are also other Division 1 schools that are not funded at all by the NCAA for any athletic scholarships, or not funded at all in certain sports.

-- The higher the level your student wants to play (D1, D2), the earlier you should start the athletic recruiting process.
+The higher the level your student wants to play (D1, D2), the earlier you should start the athletic recruiting process.
 The same is true for how competitive the sport is.
-The more competitive the sport is at the collegiate level, the earlier you should start the athletic recruiting process – In general, this would mean that you should start the process earlier for headcount sports (in fully-funded D1 progams) since students are vying for full-ride athletic scholarships.
+The more competitive the sport is at the collegiate level, the earlier you should start the athletic recruiting process.

+In general, this would mean that you should start the process earlier for headcount sports (in fully-funded D1 programs) since students are vying for full-ride athletic scholarships.
 Beyond that, you will want to look at the general information for athletic recruiting in the sport to see when the process usually starts.

-- Only about 2% of all high school athletes are awarded scholarships to play in college and only about 1% of all college athletes receive full-ride scholarships.
+Only about 2% of all high school athletes are awarded scholarships to play in college and only about 1% of all college athletes receive full-ride scholarships.
 This means your child will still very likely need to apply for financial aid.

 Finding Athletic Scholarships & Getting Recruited

 In order to get athletic scholarship offers, your student needs to get recruited.
 Here are the overall steps recommended in order to get recruited.

 - Research schools that offer your student’s sport and may be a good academic fit – major college search sites like collegedata.com and the College Board’s Big Future site allow you to search schools by athletics.